Minsk, Belarus.

 Minsks airport

 Minsks international airport is located about 70 kilometers outside Minsk.
-A taxi between the airport and the center of Minsk is about 80000 BYR (20 Euros).
+A taxi between the airport and the center of Minsk is about 20 USD/EUR.

 MINSK TRAVEL GUIDE - BELARUS